theogiraudet/Bookshelf/docs/modules/link.md

   **State**: The entity is moved and rotated opposingly to the movements and rotations of the parent entity.
 ```

-*Make armor stands invert your moves and rotations:*
+*Example: Make armor stands invert your moves and rotations:*

 ```mcfunction
 # Once